Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/piv/access_control.rst

 This command requires the *PUK*.

 The *PUK* has a retry counter of 3 attempts.
-If these attempts are used up, the PIV Card can not be used anymore and must be reset to factory defaults.
+If these attempts are used up, the PIV smart card can not be used anymore and must be reset to factory defaults.
 Please refer to the chapter `Factory Reset <factory_reset.html>`__ to learn more.